After 96 hours of research evaluating 125 products, we picked Suavecito Pomade Original Hold as our top choice.

 Basically, when it comes to slick, sleek, super-groomed styles, you want a pomade.
 And you’re in the right place to find the right one for you.

-And, we’re just going to warn you now (though we’ll do it again a little later) - using too much pomade isn’t good for anyone’s style.
-A fingernail scratching of product could make the difference between your well-groomed power style and looking like a stoner in any 1990s movie.
+And, we’re just going to warn you now (though we’ll do it again a little later) - using too much pomade isn’t suitable for anyone’s style.
+A fingernail scratching of the product could make the difference between your well-groomed power style and look like a stoner in any 1990s movie.

 And, for the men that may shed a few tears…